<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=364338823902536&amp;ev=PageView&amp;noscript=1">

 Let’s break down the best Big Game commercials of the year based on their mastery of music.

-Josh Collum, Senior Director of Publishing
+Josh Collum, VP of Music

 As the head of Soundstripe’s traditional sync business, Josh helps connect hundreds of brands and entertainment companies to music for commercials, films, TV shows, and more.
 With Josh at the helm, Soundstripe has provided the music for ads by United Airlines, Lexus, Publix, and many others.